NicoleIrene/UdacityNeighborhoodMap/README.md

 ## Udacity Neighborhood Map

 This map is my final project for Udacity's Front-End Web Development Nanodegree.
-The goal was to create a map using Knockout, Google Maps API & FourSquare API.
+The goal was to create a map of my own using the Knockout framework, Google Maps API & a third party API, I used FourSquare.

 ## Run App